GMG-Special-Projects-Desk/iotea/README.md

 ### Things you will need

-- A Raspberry Pi 3 with Node.js installed
+- A Raspberry Pi 3 with Node.js v8.9.1 or above installed.
   - You could use a Pi 2 with an external Wi-Fi dongle

 - Ethernet connection to the internet from the Pi